Francis Burns (1808-1891)

 However, Mary was never free to marry Francis – William still

-lived on, for more than another 20 years.
+lived on, for more than 2 years after her death.

 The Wilson-Sexton-Burns trio gives rise to some speculation.
 The 1857 birth certificate of the youngest child Mary Sexton had in Wellington, New Zealand (with William Sexton as the father of record), is for a son named James - and Francis Burns’ son James always claimed he was born in Wellington, New Zealand, around the same time, also to Mary Wilson.
-Francis, in all probability, was James’ step-father, with James taking his step-father’s name (albeit with a change of spelling).
+Following DNA testing of the male descendant line in 2018, it seems that Francis was in all probability, James’ biologicial father, with James taking his Francis’s surname (albeit with a change of spelling).

 According to his British Army pension records, Francis moved to Australia in mid 1859 and his new family settled in Queensland (where Mary died just a few years later on a remote property 200 kilometres northwest of Gayndah in 1864).
 How the family came to be on the property Rawbelle, is not known as the station's records were destroyed by fire in the 1970s (although Francis probably worked as a shepherd there), but his name and occupation of tailor are clearly listed on Mary's death certificate, filed by the manager of the property.

 In the mid 1870s, Francis went to live with his step daughter, Sarah

 Sexton and her new husband, a printer, William Smith, in Toowoomba.

 According to early Queensland electoral rolls, Francis lived with

 Sarah and William in their homes around Toowoomba, firstly in Philip

 Street, then for more than 10 years in Kent St.